-A Lesson Plan from Rights, Respect, Responsibility: A K-12 Curriculum Fostering respect and responsibility through age-appropriate sexuality education.
+A Lesson Plan from Rights, Respect, Responsibility: A K-12 Curriculum Fostering responsibility by respecting young people's rights to honest sexuality education.

 ID.8.CC.2 - Explain the range of gender roles.

 - White board or flipchart pad - White board or flipchart markers, two of which should be different colors - Pencils in case students do not have their own - Homework: "Gender in the World Around Us," - one per student